csound-plugins/libcsound/docs/porting.rst

 ------------------------------------------

-Not supported methods in csound 7
+Methods not supported in csound 7
 ---------------------------------

 These methods exist in csound 6 but have been removed from the API in csound 7.0